 prison for decades, in addition to being slapped with fines which may

 be up to 6-figures.
-Consent of the victim is not a valid defense.
-There
+The consent of the victim is not a valid defense.

-are enhanced penalties for sexual assault perpetrated against a child
+There are enhanced penalties for a sexual assault perpetrated against

-under the age of 16, as well.
-Many who are convicted of sexual assault
+a child under the age of 16, as well.
+Many who are convicted of sexual

-must adhere to a lifelong requirement of registering as a sex offender
+assault must adhere to a lifelong requirement of registering as a sex

 What Is the Difference Between Sexual Assault and Sexual Battery?